 Neuropsychology is a branch of psychology that examines relationships between the brain and behavior, especially in the case of individuals with neurological compromise.
-The Department of Psychology has two labs dedicated to neuropsychology research topics.
+The Department of Psychological and Brain Sciences has two labs dedicated to neuropsychology research topics.

 The overall focus of the Applied Neuro-Technologies Lab is to study the cognitive contributions of complex everyday activities and incorporate innovative technologies.
 As a result, our work can be described as applied clinical research that is built on an interdisciplinary and collaborative model.

 1) Driving capacity following neurological compromise

 For clinicians working with individuals with neurological compromise, the task of determining whether they are ready to return to driving can be daunting.
 The body of existing research has defined the physical, visual and more recently, cognitive demands of driving.
 Yet, clinical translation of this work remains limited.
 In the ANT Lab, we have pushed forward several components of this literature, including: